n8henrie/n8henrie.github.io/_posts/2012-08-28-fix-click-to-tweet-in-mountain-lion-notification-center.md

   - 822338374
 disqus_identifier: 718 http://n8henrie.com/?p=718
 ---
-**Bottom line:** If your &#8220;Click to Tweet&#8221; button quits working in Mountain Lion, you can fix it by quitting Notification Center with Activity Monitor.
+**Bottom line:** If your “Click to Tweet” button quits working in Mountain Lion, you can fix it by quitting Notification Center with Activity Monitor.

 <!--more-->